capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

   * Animate whenever an action is being performed (taking or inflicting damage, idle, etc.)
 * All user data must be stored in MongoDB.
 * Chosen background from the quest form must display during the ongoing quest.
+* User(s) should be able to move on to the next question after they submit a "valid" answer.

 ## Non-Functional Requirements